GrayXu/Online-Storage/README.md

 # Online-Storage

-For token to storage some stuff.
+Thanks to free github online space, this repo is used for storage files(mainly pictures for my blog).